Kolya080808/SimpleFileHost/README.md

 ## ⚠️ Limitations

-- Without `--max-size` flag, server automatically limits file size is 200MB
+- Without `--max-size` flag, server automatically limits file size to 200MB
 - Minimal HTTP implementation (no keep-alive)
 - Large or interrupted uploads may fail (I've tried to fix it, but I am not sure that it works well.
-At least 60gb worked well).
+At least 60gb worked as it should work).
 - If you do not use any bind flags, the server binds 127.0.0.1, to make everything safe.
 Do not forget to bind to another address.

 ---